BrijenMakwana/ToDoApp/README.md

 - Firebase Firestore

 ## How to use this Project
-First of you need to clone this project.
+First of all you need to clone this project.
 Then open it on any text editor or IDE of your choice.
 After that just type below command.
 ```
 npm i
 ```